-•COVID-19 vaccinations (3) are required by The University of Auckland and all current placement settings.
-Please take your vaccination certificate to your appointment.
+•COVID-19 vaccinations may be required by The University of Auckland and placement settings.

 In addition, students are advised to review with their doctor their immunisation status with regard to infections that they may be at increased risk of acquiring as the results of changes in their living situation (e.g. hostel or student flat accommodation, new relationships, etc).
 Such immunisations include HPV and Meningococcal vaccines B & ACYW .
 ACYW known as Menactra is available funded if you are living in the halls of residence.